oracle/terraform-provider-oci/docs/database/db_versions.md

 The following attributes are exported:

-* `supports_pdb` - True if this version of the Oracle database software supports pluggable dbs.
+* `supports_pdb` - True if this version of the Oracle Database software supports pluggable databases.
-* `version` - A valid Oracle database version.
+* `version` - A valid Oracle Database version.